 - Students can only apply for Bear2Bear funding twice a school year and the total grant amount cannot exceed $5,000.
 Summers will count towards the upcoming school year.

 - Provide documentation of the emergency or crisis situation that has created financial hardship (e.g., medical bills, receipts, copy of eviction notice, etc.)

 Applications for support from the Bear2Bear Student Emergency Fund will be reviewed on a rolling basis.
-A committee of representatives from the Office of Student Financial Services and the Ursinus Institute for Student Success will interview applicants, review and make decisions on all applications.
+A committee of both faculty and staff members will review and make decisions on all applications.
 Applicants must meet with a representative of the committee prior to receiving the grant.
 Applicants will then be notified of approval/denial of the application as well as the amount of any corresponding grant award.
 Emergency funds will be either paid directly to the appropriate third-party vendor or directly to the student in cases where a third-party vendor cannot be paid directly.